alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2021-01-24-golang-first-websockets.markdown

 req.close()
 ```

-Meanwhile, on the server side, we will be doing `POST`, `PUT` and `DELETE` requests to change the products in the database.
-These request have the following form:
+Meanwhile, from a different console, we will be performing `POST`, `PUT` and `DELETE` requests to change the products in the database.
+These requests are similar to the following:

 ```
 POST http://localhost:8080/products